herpaderpaldent/seat-discourse/docs/index.md

 ![SeAT-Discourse](https://i.imgur.com/13OwMEs.png)

-This SeAT-Package is based upon [SPINEN's Discourse SSO for Laravel](https://github.com/spinen/laravel-discourse-sso) and extended with various functions to support eve online usecases and SeAT roles.
+This SeAT-Package is based upon [SPINEN's Discourse SSO for Laravel](https://github.com/spinen/laravel-discourse-sso) and extended with various functions to support eve online use cases and SeAT roles.
-[Discourse](https://www.discourse.org/) is the leading free, open sourse application for moder web discussion forums.
-It is the very same forum that [eve-online forum](https://forums.eveonline.com/) uses?
+[Discourse](https://www.discourse.org/) is the leading free, open source application for moder web discussion forums.
+It is the very same forum that [eve-online forum](https://forums.eveonline.com/) uses!

 ## Prerequisite